jenstem/Breathe/README.md

 AS A health-concerned person\
 I WANT to see the air quality index for multiple cities\
-SO THAT I can find a place to live and breath easier
+SO THAT I can find a place to live and breathe easier

 ## Acceptance Criteria